wgetsnaps/ca-dmv-autonomous-vehicle-accidents/README.md

-#  Mirror of CA.gov DMV's "Report of Traffic Accident Involving an Autonomous Vehicle (OL 316)"
+#  Mirror of dmv.ca.gov's "Report of Traffic Accident Involving an Autonomous Vehicle (OL 316)"

 ### or, *How to semi-autonomously scrape the California DMV's autonomous vehicle accident reports*

 ### or, *How to curl when wget gets blocked by JavaScript*

-Mirror page (sans proper CSS/JS references that `wget` would have fetched): https://wgetsnaps.github.io/ca-dmv-autonomous-vehicle-accidents/
+Mirror page (sans proper CSS/JS references that `wget` would have fetched): <br>
+https://wgetsnaps.github.io/ca-dmv-autonomous-vehicle-accidents/

-Original page on dmv.ca.gov:
+Original page on dmv.ca.gov: <br>
 https://www.dmv.ca.gov/portal/dmv/detail/vr/autonomous/autonomousveh_ol316

 Or, if you'd rather see the PDFs as a file listing: